MicrosoftDocs/Viva/Viva/insights/personal/Use/mya-notifications.md

 This suggestion is available to you if you’re using the Outlook desktop app.
 Be sure that you have Outlook for Windows 2016 version 1808 or greater and build 16.0.12016.10000 or greater.

-When inline suggestions is turned on, you can delay up two email deliveries each day.
+When the inline suggestions feature is turned on, you can delay up two email deliveries each day.
 To get more than two daily delayed deliveries, you can opt in to the **Delay delivery** plan either in MyAnalytics or in the Outlook Insights add-in.
 For details, see [Delay delivery plan](delay-delivery.md).

 ![Inline suggestion in email](../../Images/mya/use/delay-delivery.png)